EricSchles/dsp/statistics/3-1-actual_biased.md

 The normal_pmf mean was  1.02420515504 while the the bias_pmf mean was 2.40367910066.

-As one can see, the bias does indeed confirm that with children who are surveyed that have larger households, they tend to push the mean higher by approximately 1.4.
-This can also be seen by the difference in skews between the two plots.
+As one can see, the plots do confirm that children belonging to households with multiple children exemplify the "class size paradox", pushing the mean higher by approximately 1.4.